Home

 The Helpline is open to all: established and early-career scholars, students, general readers.
 All of our activities are free of charge.

-The Herodotus Helpline is delighted to announce the launch of Syllogos, our new open-access journal dedicated to Herodotus, his world, and his reception in later centuries.
-Published by the Heidelberg University Library as part of their Propylaeum initiative, the journal will include a mix of original research articles, review discussions of important recent (and older) works, as well as ‘critical round-ups’ on key themes.
+Published by the Heidelberg University Library as part of their Propylaeum initiative, the journal includes a mix of original research articles, review discussions of important recent (and older) works, as well as โ€˜critical round-upsโ€™ on key themes.

 Syllogos is designed for all scholars, students and general readers interested in Herodotus.
 It invites submissions or ideas for features from scholars and students of any discipline.